ViksaaSkool/AwesomeSplash/README.md

 	@Override
 	public void animationsFinished() {

-			//transit to another activity the activity here
+			//transit to another activity here
+			//or do whatever you want
 	}
 }
 ```